ajayat/netflix-prize/doc/Subject.md

 Please note, if you use source code found on the internet, you must cite it clearly in the source code and you must understand what you have copied (I reserve the right to ask you questions about it).
 The difficulty of the project depends on how much you implemented yourself and is taken into account in the rating.
 The grading grid takes into account the clarity of the code, the structure, the implementation choices, the tests and the quantity of things achieved.

 In particular you must:

 - organize your files correctly (in multiple folders).
 - write documentation (in header files).
 - render a project that compiles without errors or warnings (by activating all warnings), and without valgrind errors.
-- write separate tests (unit with a tests.c program and/or execution with a <span>test.sh</span>) which allow you to check that your functions are correct.
+- write separate tests (unit with a tests.c program and/or execution with a test.sh) which allow you to check that your functions are correct.
 - write a makefile with appropriate rules (all, doc, tests).
 - support the SIGINT signal (which occurs during a ”Ctrl+C”).